OpenAgricultureFoundation/OpenAgricultureFoundation.github.io/archived_wiki/recipe.md

 around the world, instantly.

 ## How they work
-Examples of recipes we use at MIT OpenAg for test and research.
+Examples of recipes we use at OpenAg for test and research.

 ## What they look like
 ```json